DidoeS14/work-tracker-frontend/README.md

 This is the frontend side of a project for tracking worked hours and daily reports in presumably a company or some organization.
 ## About the project

-The backend for this project can be found [here] (TODO: add link to backend when uploaded)
+The backend for this project can be found [here](https://github.com/DidoeS14/work-tracker-backend?tab=readme-ov-file)

 The project uses [Firebase](https://firebase.google.com) for authentication.
 You must have profile there and a running project in order to create profiles.
 I recommend [this](https://learnvue.co/articles/vue-firebase-authentication) tutorial from LearnVue.